Rosemary Frew: Moderator of Church of Scotland

 On 31 December 2024, it was announced that Frew has been nominated to serve as the Moderator of the General Assembly of the Church of Scotland.
 She took her place on 17 May 2025 and she will serve until May 2026.
 Her Principal Clerk will be Fiona Smith who had welcomed the appointment of Lady Elish Angiolini as Lord High Commissioner to the 2025 General Assembly.

 Frew described her appointment as Moderator of the General Assembly of the Church of Scotland as "incredibly humbling", saying she was humbled by the fact she has "the qualities needed for the role".
 She vowed to bring her "faith, hope, passions and enthusiasm to the position".
 She had previously been approached several times prior to her appointment to the position about the possibility to assuming the role in the place, but claimed it was "easy to say no" as she didn't feel the time was right prior to her eventual appointment in May 2025.

+In October 2025 she accompanied King Charles III on a visit to Rome to meet the Pope.
+She was congratulated by the temporary Principal Clerk and in the Scottish Parliament.

 She is due to be succeeded in the role in May 2026 by Rev. Gordon Kennedy of Craiglockhart Church.

 Personal life

 She was raised in Clarkston, in East Renfrewshire, before moving to Linlithgow when she was 14.
 She was raised within the Church of Scotland, being part of Giffnock South Church, and then St Michael's Church in Linlithgow where she later became a Sunday School teacher and a member of the Youth Fellowship.

-She is married to Dave, and has two grown-up children, Peter and Bex.
+She has been married to Dave since 8 September 1984, and has two grown-up children, Peter and Rebecca (Bex).